DoraemonYu/MicroDBHelper-ExpansionPack/TransactionWrap.md

 Therefore, library offer a solution with assembly-level to solve it.
 Let us look this:
 ![snapshot](images/TransactionWrap/REFERENCE_AFTER.png)
-Now, we use an wrap from this expansion pack to instead of *MicroDBTransaction* by *"MicroDBHelper.dll"*.
-It just an wrap, no more logics in it and just make the assemblys to be decoupling.
+Now, we use an wrapper from this expansion pack to instead of *MicroDBTransaction* by *"MicroDBHelper.dll"*.
+It just an wrapper, no more logics in it and just make the assemblys to be decoupling.

 *Business Layer* and up layers use *TransactionWrap* type ; Public interfaces from *DataAccess Layer* also use *TransactionWrap* type, and use *MicroDBTransaction* type inner and finally invoke with *MicroDBHelper* class, library will automatically identify *TransactionWrap* as *MicroDBTransaction* .